tylerlong/manate/README.md

 ```

 There could be multiple transactions at the same time.
 Transactions could be nested.
-An change will not trigger run until all enclosing transactions end.
+A change will not trigger run until all enclosing transactions end.

 ```ts
 const { start } = autoRun(managed, () => {